In Theory: Plot

-Data is visiting D'Sora, but she seems unhappy and he is acting erratically in order to find an appropriate response to make her happy.
-It becomes evident to the crew that the nebula is causing distortions in space; Picard orders the ship into warp to leave the nebula as quickly as possible but this speeds up the distortions.
-Whilst investigating them, Lieutenant Van Mayter (Georgina Shore) is killed when a distortion embeds her into the deck.
-Data discovers that dark matter is causing the distortions.
+Meanwhile, as the Enterprise explores the nebula, numerous odd phenomena occur on the ship: objects fall off of tables; Data's cat Spot escapes from his quarters; the observation lounge briefly depressurizes.
+When the ship approaches the coordinates of a planet, they find nothing there.
+It becomes evident that the nebula is causing distortions in space; Picard orders the ship to leave the nebula as quickly as possible, but this speeds up the distortions.
+Data discovers that pockets of dark matter are causing the distortions.
 The ship can detect the pockets at short range, but not in enough time to move out of the way.
 Worf proposes using a shuttle to lead the Enterprise out, and Picard insists on piloting it alone.
+Picard pilots the shuttle through the field of distortion pockets, and the Enterprise follows closely behind.
+Chief Miles O'Brien (Colm Meaney) transports the Captain back to the ship before the shuttle is destroyed; the ship is now close enough to the edge of the nebula to leave without further damage.

-Picard pilots the shuttle through the field of distortion pockets.
-Chief Miles O'Brien (Colm Meaney) transports the Captain back to the ship before the shuttle is destroyed.
-The approach resulted in the Enterprise nearing the edge of the nebula, and they quickly depart.
-Afterwards, D'Sora reveals to Data over a romantic dinner in his quarters that she broke up with her boyfriend because he was emotionally unavailable and then pursued him because he was the same.
-Data realises that she is breaking up with him and explains that he will delete the subroutine.
-D'Sora departs and Data is seemingly unperturbed, although his cat, Spot, jumps into his lap as if to comfort him.
+Afterwards, D'Sora reveals to Data over a romantic dinner in his quarters that she broke up with her boyfriend because he was emotionally unavailable, and then pursued Data because he was the same.
+Data realizes that she is breaking up with him and responds that he will delete the subroutine.
+D'Sora departs and Data is seemingly unperturbed, although Spot jumps into his lap as if to comfort him.